Independent-SAGE/publishing-working-group-blog/_posts/2020-09-17-Call-for-Volunteers.md

 tags: indie_SAGE iSTPWG publishing volunteers multi-format metadata open-source COVID-19 UK
 ---

---- Innovating Rapid Publishing for COVID-19
+Assisting 'Independent SAGE' in Innovating Rapid Publishing for COVID-19.
+Volunteer now!

 The working group is looking for volunteers and resources to help with the rapid publishing, dissemination, and Citizen Science innovation for [Independent SAGE](https://www.independentsage.org/independent-sage/) publications.